svrooij/sonos-api-docs/docs/services/av-transport.md

 | **PlayMode** | `string` |  Possible values: `NORMAL` / `REPEAT_ALL` / `REPEAT_ONE` / `SHUFFLE_NOREPEAT` / `SHUFFLE` / `SHUFFLE_REPEAT_ONE` |
 | **RecQualityMode** | `string` |  |

-**Remarks** Send to non-coordinator returns the settings of it&#x27;s queue
+**Remarks** Send to non-coordinator returns the settings of it's queue

 ### Next

-Go to next song, not always supported - see GetCurrentTransportActions
+Go to next song

 Action body: